NicholasPapazis/trading-system/docs/ARCHITECTURE.md

 - outputs a structured DataFrame for downstream components

 This strategy layer sits **after the data pipeline** and **before the backtesting engine**

+## Backtesting Layer

+The system includes a **backtesting engine** that evaluates strategy performance on the historical data.

+### Backtester Class
+The `Backtester` converts trading signals into actionable positions and computes performance metrics.

+- **no-lookahead positions**: signals are sifted by one period to avoid using future information
+- **strategy returns**: computed by multiplying positions by asset returns
+- **cumulative equity**: tracks portfolio value over time
+- **performance metrics**:
+    - total return
+    - annualized Sharpe ratio
+    - macimum drawdown

+### Data Flow
+`processed data -> strategy -> Backtester -> performance metrics`

+This layer sits **after the strategy module** and provides the foundation for evaluating and comparing trading strategies.